NF725-C35 - Motherboard MSI - Free user manual and instructions

 SCREW HOLES

 When you install the mainboard, you have to place the mainboard into the chassis in the correct direction.
-The locations of screws holes on the mainboard are shown as below.
+The locations of screw holes on the mainboard are shown below.

 Screw holes

-Refer above picture to install standoffs in the appropriate locations on chassis and then screw through the mainboard screw holes into the standoffs.
+Refer to the above picture to install standoffs in the appropriate locations on the chassis and then screw through the mainboard screw holes into the standoffs.

 IMPORTANT

-- To prevent damage to the mainboard, any contact between the mainboard circuit and chassis or unnecessary standoffs mounted on the chassis is prohibited.
+- To prevent damage to the mainboard, any contact between the mainboard circuit and the chassis or unnecessary standoffs mounted on the chassis is prohibited.

-- Please make sure there are no metal components placed on the mainboard or within the chassis that may cause short circuit of the mainboard.
+- Please make sure there are no metal components placed on the mainboard or within the chassis that may cause a short circuit of the mainboard.

 REAR PANEL